UFC 237: Namajunas vs. Andrade: Predictions & Analysis

 A few statistical edges stand out.
 Bernardo throws significantly more leather — a 2.9 sig. strike per minute gap.
 Bernardo is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Araujo has tighter striking defense, making opponents miss more often.

 The Pick: Talita Bernardo over Viviane Araujo.
-We're leaning Bernardo here at 70%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Bernardo here at 68%, a solid but not overwhelming edge.
+Notably, the betting market has Araujo at 28% implied while our model sees 32% — a 4-point disagreement that could signal value.

 Methodology